How to Get a Green Card: 5 Paths with Requirements & Tips

 Victims of Crime May Qualify for Visas

-Certain victims of crime, human trafficking victims, and derivative family members may be eligible to get a green card through U.S. law.
-U visas and T nonimmigrant status may be made available to qualifying victims who assist with the prosecution.
+Some victims of serious crime or human trafficking, and their family members, may qualify for a green card under U.S. law.
+U visas and T nonimmigrant status are available to those who have suffered significant physical or mental harm and assist law enforcement in the investigation or prosecution.

 Other Ways to Get a Green Card